BuilderNet/website/blog/2025-04-28-buildernet-v1.3.md

 ---
 title: BuilderNet v1.3
 description: We are excited to announce BuilderNet v1.3!
-image: /img/buildernet-cover-photo-m.jpg
 hide_table_of_contents: false
 ---

-We are thrilled to announce the release of BuilderNet v1.3, an update that introduces significant enhancements including an upgraded `eth_sendBundle` API, improved monitoring, initial support local devnet environment, and advanced operational features that empower operators with greater control and deployment flexibility.
+BuilderNet v1.3 is the culmination of close collaboration with searchers, OFAs, and other orderflow providers to integrate BuilderNet directly with their production workflows.
+This release improves both the user experience for sending bundles to BuilderNet nodes, and the testing, observability, and deployment experience for operators to facilitate faster iteration in the future.

 <!-- truncate -->

-This release also introduces crucial operational features like an rbuilder on/off switch for safer deployments, multi-endpoint Prometheus metrics support, extended rate limiting capabilities, and configurable merging algorithms.

 ## Improvements

 ### Upgraded `eth_sendBundle` API

 BuilderNet v1.3 provides an upgraded `eth_sendBundle` API, which includes new fields for backrun OFAs that are widely supported by other block builders.
 This allows backrun OFAs to submit directly to BuilderNet with better performance and customization.
 Specifically, these new (optional) fields were added:

 | Field              | Description                                                                                                                                                                                                                                                                                            |
 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |